Liphaa/project-projectteam-lulita-PUBLIC/README.md

     - One or more members work to finish the project tasks themselves without consulting the rest.
 Take the team along!
 Maintain your communication.
     - One or more members have schedule issues and so cannot work together on the project.
 Plan your schedule well in advance (Week 4).
     - Others??
+    - **Regularly revisit your Week01Lab Risk Planning, Monitoring and Mitigation strategies, and work diligently to prevent risks becoming issues.**

 Appendix: The client webapp.
 ----------